-We encourage everyone to check this page for the latest information the proposal process, answers to important questions, and updates.
-We will update this information frequently based on the excellent questions we receive.
 If you have specific questions that aren’t answered here, send them to us at firstname.lastname@example.org.
-We will respond to all inquiries as quickly as we can, and aim to do so within three business days of receipt.
+We will respond to all inquiries as quickly as we can.

 You already have my information on file.
 Do I have to send it again?

 Yes.
-You must provide full information for each application you submit, including complete 2019 Community Learning Surveys.
-Please forgive any inconvenience if you have previously applied for a grant or submitted an Event Sponsorship application.
+You must provide full information for each application you submit.
+Please forgive any inconvenience if you have previously applied for a grant with us.

 How do you define “overlooked,” “smaller,” and “newer” organizations?